sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/microfirmwares/drives_emulator.md

 As a rule of thumb, **`SPACE`** will select the current item.
 So, if you want to choose a new folder, navigate to it, press **`ENTER`** to enter it, and then press **`SPACE`** to select it.
 If you want to select a file, navigate to it, and then press **`SPACE`** to select it.

 ### 💾 Concurrent USB Mass Storage

+{: .warning}
+This feature has been temporaly disabled in the current version of the app.
+It's only possible to use the USB mass storage during the setup menu.

 The Multi-device supports **simultaneous USB mass storage access**, allowing you to read and write to the microSD card *while the emulator is running*.
 You can copy files to and from the card without pausing or interrupting the emulator.